-Once our house traps heat, it’s all over and done for.
+And once our house traps heat, it’s all over and done for.
 Nothing to do but open all the windows, turn on all the ceiling fans, and pray for cross-ventilation.
-And drink a beer.

-I’ve joked on Facebook before about the classy way I like to cool down my drinks with ice cubes—hey, even Mario Batali cops to throwing a few cubes in his wine!
-But my status update: “It’s so hot I’m putting ice cubes in my beer.
-Desperate times.” prompted more than a joke response from my friend Chris Clark: “OMG.
+But my recent status update–“It’s so hot I’m putting ice cubes in my beer.
+Desperate times.”–prompted more than a joke response from my friend Chris Clark.
+“OMG.
 Beer in the ice tray for times like these.
 Credit, please.”

 Chris, here’s your credit.
 Brilliant move.

-Much like my earlier tip on making coffee ice cubes for your summer cold brew, and making ice cubes of stock or wine for future use, the boozy shortcut of using ice cubes made of lager is like a Magic Eye drawing—once you’ve done it once, it’ll pop back into your mind more quickly and stronger each time.
+Much like making coffee ice cubes for your summer cold brew or making ice cubes of stock or wine for future use, the boozy shortcut of using beer ice cubes is so freaking obvious.